Newly Updated

 We ask for permission from imaginary people, too.
 We stay in jobs that don't fulfil us because apparently Society doesn't allow people like us to live the lives we dream of.

-I've never met Society, but based on the way I hear people talk about him, screw him.
-He sounds like an ass.
+I've never met Society, but based on the way I hear people talk about him, maybe we don't listen to what he has to say.
+He sounds... unpleasant.

 Somehow, we've cuffed ourselves to the opinions and fear-filled diatribes of people whose lives are not our own.
 They have no idea what it's like to be us – to be in the constant company of a soul which is shrivelling like a walnut.
 But still we sacrifice our happiness and fulfilment to keep them happy.